jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 -   Closure compiler works over a subset of javascript rather than the whole language.

 Why not require.
-Bits on what rq is can go into B&R section.

-Some of this can move into background
+Bits on what rq is can go into B&R section. *Some of this can move into 3\_Background.md*

 -   What it is
 -   Why so popular